 Non-compliance with a required DPIA can result in fines of up to 2% of a company’s total worldwide annual revenue for the prior year.

 In some circumstances, businesses not established within the EU but affected by the GDPR may be required to designate a representative within the EU.
-For example, if you are in the US and certain provisions of the GDPR apply to your business, you might be required to designate a data protection officer (DPO) within the EU.
+Also, if you are in the US and certain provisions of the GDPR apply to your business, you might be required to designate a data protection officer (DPO).

 The data controller and the processor shall appoint a data protection officer (DPO) where: